DeNyWho/AnifoxBackend/README.md

 - [Haglund](https://arm.haglund.dev/docs) -  a service for mapping Anime IDs.
 - [Kodik](https://kodik.online/) -  is a convenient database for searching, tracking and discussing anime episodes, as well as information about anime.
 - [Docker](https://www.docker.com/) -  is a platform designed to help developers build, share, and run container applications.

+## Contributing

+I welcome contributions to Anifox!
+To contribute, please follow these steps:

+1. Fork this repository.
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`).
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
+5. Open a Pull Request.

 ## License
 This project uses the **Apache** license, the details are written [here](https://github.com/DeNyWho/Anifox_Backend/blob/main/LICENSE)